rust-lang/rust/doc/rust.md

 }
 ~~~~

-Patterns that bind variables default to binding to a copy or move of the matched value
+Patterns that bind variables
+default to binding to a copy or move of the matched value
 (depending on the matched value's type).
-This can be made explicit using the ```copy``` keyword,
-changed to bind to a borrowed pointer by using the ```ref``` keyword,
+This can be changed to bind to a borrowed pointer by
+using the ```ref``` keyword,
 or to a mutable borrowed pointer using ```ref mut```.

 A pattern that's just an identifier,